hxt200010/healthcare-chatbot/README.md

 **Personalized recommendations:** The chatbot can also provide personalized recommendations based on the user's health history and other relevant information.

+**Follow-up conversation:** The chatbot has the abilities to follow up with the conversation history.

+**Summarzie:** In case users lose track of what they have to do, NurseAI can help them summarize the conversation.

 ## Technologies

 The NurseAI Chatbot is built using a combination of technologies, including: